IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > The file `sample1G` is a dummy file of size 2 GB, generated using the `faux` PVCL scheme (see previous section and `man ascp`).
-> To upload a real file, simply replace the `faux:///...` URI with the actual file path.
+> To upload a real file, replace the `faux:///...` URI with the actual file path.

 <%=include_commands_for_plugin(:cos)%>